ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The oblivious relay resource receives this request and forwards it to the
-Oblivious Gateway Resource, which might look like:
+oblivious gateway resource, which might look like:

 ~~~ http-message
 POST /oblivious/request HTTP/1.1